Manage data /Connect /

 • Connected sites: sites in your Netlify team that will automatically build and deploy when data changes.
 We use build hooks to trigger these builds.

-• Custom webhooks: external webhooks that you can connect to your data layer.
+• Custom webhooks: external webhooks that you can add to your data layer.
 Netlify will notify these webhooks when data changes.

-• Sync events: activities that occur in Netlify Connect when you connect a data source and when data changes.
-These events include Sync from all data sources, Sync from {data source type}, and Sync to database.
+• Sync events: activities that occur in Connect when you add a data source and when data changes.
+These events include Sync from all data sources and Sync from {data source type}.

-To enable Netlify Connect, contact our sales team to request a demo.
+To enable Connect, contact our sales team to request a demo.

 Once enabled, the